abouthugo/abouthugo/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a JavaScript developer from New Jersey.
-I'm currently working as a Software Engineer at [Serrala](https://www.serrala.com/) where I get to collaborate with a global engineering team building secure entreprise payment solutions.
+I'm currently working as a Software Engineer at [Serrala](https://www.serrala.com/) where I get to collaborate with a global engineering team building secure enterprise payment solutions.

 <!--
 Previous Job Description